 The main aim of the DevOps team is to develop and deliver more efficient software.
-Including data experts with DevOps team in the delivery process of the software can be a plus point when it comes to optimizing the ongoing development processes.
+Including data experts with the DevOps team in the software delivery process can be a plus point when it comes to optimizing the ongoing development processes.

 Since big data projects are more challenging, the data experts provide valuable contributions by integrating with the DevOps team throughout the software delivery pipeline.

 They help in establishing data transparency while ensuring data security.

 What are the applications of DevOps in Big Data?

 Before designing/developing an enterprise-grade application or software, a developer needs to have an understanding of the types of data that they will require for the application and how much it will be.